rptcloud/azure_terraform/terraform_advanced/06-for_each.md

 The count argument does however have a few limitations in that it is entirely dependent on the count index which can be shown by performing a `terraform state list`.

-A more mature approach to create multiple instances while keeping code DRY is to leverage Terraform's `for-each`.
+A more mature approach to create multiple instances while keeping code DRY is to leverage Terraform's `for_each`.

 - Task 1: Change the number of VM instances with `count`
 - Task 2: Look at the number of VM instances with `terraform state list`
 - Task 3: Decrease the Count and determine which instance will be destroyed.
-- Task 4: Refactor code to use Terraform `for-each`
+- Task 4: Refactor code to use Terraform `for_each`
 - Task 5: Look at the number of VM instances with `terraform state list`
 - Task 6: Update the output variables to pull IP and DNS addresses.
 - Task 7: Update the server variables to determine which instance will be destroyed.